shreyash00007/c-language/README.md

 # c-language-basic
-This repositorie is made for revision of c language well this is one of my staring git hub.
+This repo is made for revision of c language well this is one of my staring git hub.

 <!--List of codes-->